yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     write-host $enableManagedBackupScript
     ```

 2. Execute the code using PowerShell ISE.
 Make sure you change the **\$storageAcctName = \"\[unique storage account name\]\"** field to a unique storage account name across Azure prior to execution.

-Make sure you save the code generated between the **Begin TSQL Script and End TSQL Script** in your PowerShell ISE output after execution into a notepad file.
+3. Save the T-SQL code generated between the **Begin TSQL Script** and **End TSQL Script** in your PowerShell ISE output after execution into a notepad file.
 This code creates an identity using a Shared Access Signature (SAS) to a container in the storage account and configures managed backup when executed.

 ### Task 2: Configure managed backup in SQL Server